vt-middleware/ldaptive/home.md

 # LDAP library for Java.
 Ldaptive is a simple, extensible Java API for interacting with LDAP servers.
 It was designed to provide easy LDAP integration for application developers.

-## Rationale
-Developers need LDAP integration for their products, but the JNDI API is cumbersome and takes a great deal of resources to learn and use.
-In addition, most applications only require a subset of LDAP functionality: search and authentication.

 ### version 2 is now available in maven central.

 ## Features